Shapeshifting: Celtic mythology

 Scottish mythology features shapeshifters, which allows the various creatures to trick, deceive, hunt, and kill humans.
 Water spirits such as the each-uisge, which inhabit lochs and waterways in Scotland, were said to appear as a horse or a young man.
-Other tales include kelpies who emerge from lochs and rivers in the disguise of a horse or woman in order to ensnare and kill weary travelers.
+Other tales include kelpies who emerge from lochs and rivers in the disguise of a horse or woman to ensnare and kill weary travelers.
 Tam Lin, a man captured by the Queen of the Fairies is changed into all manner of beasts before being rescued.
 He finally turned into a burning coal and was thrown into a well, whereupon he reappeared in his human form.
 The motif of capturing a person by holding him through all forms of transformation is a common thread in folktales.

 Perhaps the best-known Irish myth is that of Aoife who turned her stepchildren, the Children of Lir, into swans to be rid of them.
 Likewise, in the Tochmarc Étaíne, Fuamnach jealously turns Étaín into a butterfly.
-The most dramatic example of shape-shifting in Irish myth is that of Tuan mac Cairill, the only survivor of Partholón's settlement of Ireland.
-In his centuries long life he became successively a stag, a wild boar, a hawk and finally a salmon prior to being eaten and (as in the Wooing of Étaín) reborn as a human.
+The most dramatic example of shapeshifting in Irish myth is that of Tuan mac Cairill, the only survivor of Partholón's settlement of Ireland.
+In his centuries-long life, he became successively a stag, a wild boar, a hawk, and finally a salmon before being eaten and (as in the Wooing of Étaín) reborn as a human.

 The Púca is a Celtic faery, and also a deft shapeshifter.
 He can transform into many different, terrifying forms.

 Sadhbh, the wife of the famous hero Fionn mac Cumhaill, was changed into a deer by the druid Fer Doirich when she spurned his amorous interests.